minisodan/OvativeGroup/docs/source/easyocr.rst

     :type lang: str
     :return: A list of strings containing the detected text.

-    This function reads text from the input image using the EasyOCR library.
+    Reads text from the input image using the EasyOCR library.
 It supports both local image files and URLs.
     Text detection is performed based on the specified language, with an optional parameter to adjust confidence filtering.

 Example usage: